T3sT3ro/T3sT3ro.github.io/stuff/checker/README.md

 ## TODO

-- [ ] Add support for validator instead of `*.out` files
+- [ ] Add support for interactive validator program instead of `*.out` files.
-- [ ] Support timeout to exec function in some `tests.lim` file as map `testName: time limit for timeout` or make each file start with some header specifying test parameters
+- [ ] ~~Support timeout to exec function in some `tests.lim` file as map `testName: time limit for timeout` or make each file start with some header specifying test parameters.~~ Config loading and schema validation.
-- [ ] Better differentiation of tests ending in runtime error / non zero exit code vs those that just diff differently (RE vs WA) - return error message on crash
+- [X] Better differentiation of tests ending in runtime error / non zero exit code vs those that just diff differently (RE vs WA) - return error message on crash.
+- [ ] Column diff in new Node checker